Download the seekUT Info Sheet

 Given that traditional revenue streams in higher education are declining across the country, and the cost of getting an education is increasing, it is critical for students, along with their families, to make informed decisions about their academic careers.
-The UT System has developed this website and complementary online tool that provide valuable data about employment earnings for the first five years after graduation, as well as average student loan debt, for graduates by degree major.
+The UT System has developed this website and complementary online tool to provide valuable data about employment earnings for the first 10 years after graduation, as well as student loan debt, for graduates by degree major.

 Even as the cost of earning a degree is rising, having a college degree has become a minimum requirement for even entry-level jobs in many fields.
-To finance an education, students and their families must find the right balance of available grant and scholarship aid and family financial contributions, with student loans making up the difference.
-Based on The Federal Reserve Bank of New York’s 2011 estimate, 37 million borrowers owed $870 billion in student loan debt.
+To finance an education, students and their families must find the right balance among available grants, scholarship aid, family financial contributions, and student loans.
+According to the U.S. Department of Education’s Office of Federal Student Aid, in FY14 more than 41 million student loan borrowers owed in excess of $1 trillion in student loan debt.
 And, while debt itself is not inherently bad, uninformed borrowing decisions can lead to burdensome debt loads.

 Following on that recommendation, the UT System entered into an agreement with the Texas Workforce Commission to share data related to occupational outcomes for students graduating from UT institutions.
-With this data, the UT System has developed an online tool that allows students to view information by degree major, including first- and fifth-year median earnings, average student loan debt for graduates, and descriptions of the degree majors.
+With this data, the UT System developed an online tool that allows students to view information by degree major, including 1-, 5-, and 10-year median earnings, median student loan debt for graduates, as well as descriptions of the degree majors.

-This comprehensive online tool will go a long way in helping students and their families plan their future based on a foundation of realistic expectations of potential student loan debt and post-graduation earnings.
+This comprehensive online tool will go a long way in helping students and their families plan the future based on a foundation of realistic expectations of potential loan debt compared to post-graduation earnings.